 Dr. Fritz is more cautionary about linking the finds to the Exodus story because of the great difficulty in proving the connection.
 It is possible that encrusted chariot wheels and skeletal remains are attributable to shipwrecks or other seaborne activity in the area.

-Unfortunately, proper research is prevented by Egyptian and Saudi regulations.
+Unfortunately, further research is largely prevented by Egyptian and Saudi regulations.
 The Egyptian government prohibits the retrieval of coral or underwater objects.
 The Saudi government is more prohibitive of such explorations in general.

 In 2017, Ryan Mauro and associates of the Doubting Thomas Research Foundation visited the Saudi site of the alleged crossing site.
 Saudi police appeared and prevented any diving in the specific location of most interest.
-The Saudi police maintained their presence until the researchers left the area.
+The Saudi police maintained their presence until our researchers left the area.

 The Red Sea's Sharm El-Sheikh/Straits of Tiran

 Bob Cornuke of the Biblical Archaeology, Search, and Exploration (BASE) Institute proposed a 12-mile crossing from the southern Sinai Peninsula from Sharm El-Sheikh into Saudi Arabia via the Straits of Tiran in the early 1990s.

 Cornuke points to a shallow, underwater land path from Egypt into Saudi Arabia and has pictures of him standing in it, demonstrating how Moses and the Israelites could conceivably walk into Saudi Arabia if the waters parted.

 The theory is most persuasive when looking at satellite imagery from Google Earth.
 An overhead view of the terrain shows a possible route heading south along the western side of the Sinai Peninsula, then eastwards towards the crossing point at Sharm El-Sheikh.
 It visually appears that this route is wide enough to have accommodated the large Israelite population and the Pharaoh's army.